This article is written by financial modelling specialist, Lance Rubin. You can find more of Lance's work at https://www.modelcitizn.com/

 2) How do you solve this skills gap?

-Is having excellent Excel skills means you are great at financial modeling?
+Is having excellent Excel skills means you are great at financial modelling?

 There is certainly a strong correlation but FM is way more than just Excel formulas, functions and shortcut keys.